Srthk18/Currency-Exchanger/README.md

 # Currency-Exchanger
 A currency exchange program.

-To use the program please download the following packages:
+To use the program please run the following commands in cmd:

 ```pip install currency-exchange```